China to release copper, aluminium and zinc reserves to stabilise prices

-- Last known release of state metal reserves in China was in 2010

-BEIJING, June 16 (Reuters) - China announced plans on Wednesday to release industrial metals from its national reserves to curb commodity prices in what some analysts saidcould be the first such move in a decade by the world’s top consumer of metals.
+BEIJING/HANOI (Reuters) - China announced plans on Wednesday to release industrial metals from its national reserves to curb commodity prices in what some analysts said could be the first such move in a decade by the world’s top consumer of metals.

 The National Food and Strategic Reserves Administration said on its website it would release copper, aluminium and zinc in batches to nonferrous processing and manufacturing firms “in the near future” via public auction.